wpdas/near-social-bridge/md/mock.md

 ### Create Requests Mocks

 This resource is extremely useful, as it allows you to simulate the contract of your application's requests, making it fully work locally.
-Therefore, you can create the handlers inside the Widget only when you start running the app inside the Widget.
+Therefore, you can create the handlers inside the BOS Component only when you start running the app inside it.

 Mock the _"get-rooms-list"_ request: